 Fish for thought

-If your child isn't one of those perfect-sorts who love nothing more than a bowl of mackerel, then these recipes are great for filling them with healthy fresh fish, and they'll still feel like they are tucking into a treat.
-From speedy homemade fish fingers to salmon and ginger fish cakes - you can even throw in some healthy sweet potato chips.
+It’s worth remembering that we should all be eating more fish – ideally two or more portions a week with one being the oily variety like salmon, trout and sardines.
+Oily fish supply the healthy fats known as omega-3, which are important for our brain, nervous system and heart.
+If your child isn't one of those who loves nothing more than mackerel, then these recipes are great for filling them with healthy fresh fish, rich in omega-3, and they'll still feel like they're tucking into something special.
+They're sure to enjoy speedy homemade fish fingers or salmon and ginger fish cakes – and you can even throw in some sweet potato chips.

 A creamy yet silky tomato soup has to be the ultimate comfort food after a long day at school.

-Perfect for sneaking in an abundance of courgettes, the cheesy topping on this soup is often a winner with kids.
+Perfect for sneaking in an abundance of courgettes and the cheesy topping on this soup is often a winner with kids.

 Courgette, potato & cheddar soup